-To establish process for the opting out of state standardized testing by the parents/guardians of any student not yet having reached the age of majority.
+To establish a process for parents/guardians to opt out of state standardized testing of a student not yet having reached the age of majority.

 II.
 ISSUE

 The Board of Education believes that parents/guardians play a vital role in education and supports their right to opt their child(ren) out of state standardized testing.
 There is no prohibition of the right to opt out in Delaware code; however, the Board of Education intends to extend explicit protections for those parents and guardians who exercise this right with this policy.